 If you want to get the best out of your credit card, you may want to commit to one form of rewards card to streamline your returns.
 This comparison of American Express points vs. Chase points evaluates the similarities and differences between the two most popular choices.

 Similarities Between American Express Points and Chase Points

 At a glance, the two popular travel cards‘ programs have many similarities.
 Both plans:

 - Accumulate points through reward credit cards which users can redeem for many different items

 - Provide a vast number of transfer partners

-- Provide free travel credit, airport lounge access and some forms of insurance when using premium cards
+- Provide insider access such as free travel credits, airport lounge access and some forms of insurance when using premium cards

 - Provide travel perks